 LUMS academics and staff have been working closely with SMEs throughout the pandemic using peer-learning at its core – it’s not just about learning from our expertise, but learning with and from other business leaders who have different experiences, strengths and challenges.
 Our approach is one of facilitated learning carried out in peer networks.

 One of our long-standing initiatives is the Lancashire Forum which is supported by Boost; Lancashire’s business growth hub.
-Our 2021 cohorts are themed around ‘Responsible Recovery’ and start in June and September.
+Our 2021 cohorts are themed around ‘Responsible Recovery’.
+Cohort two starts on September 29, 2021.

 Why do Lancashire businesses need your support?